-Research and Development (R&D) method was used as the design of this research by implementing the PLOMP Model.
-The instrument of this research were questionnaires that were given to the expert validators and the teachers.
 This research was conducted at SMK Al Maksum Stabat, Langkat regency - North Sumatera Province.
 The subject of this research is the teachers and 2nd graders of SMK Al Maksum Stabat by using purpossive sampling.
+This research is considered as Research and Development (R&D) by using PLOMP Model.